About renting from the council

 Who can apply?

 Anyone over 16 can apply for council housing anywhere in Scotland.
-If the council refuses to accept your application, get advice from a Shelter advice centre or Citizens Advice.
+In some cases your immigration status may affect your right to apply.
+If the council refuses to accept your application, get advice from a Shelter Scotland adviser.

 What if I have special needs?